Updated: Feb 5

 Is the O. Henry ending unique to O. Henry short stories and not much use to other writers, especially those of us who write long stories?

 I was up late at my darkened desk stewing on this question, rather like Poe’s protagonist in The Raven, when the plot of Agatha Christie’s Murder on the Orient Express popped into my mind.
 In it, her brilliant but inflexible detective, Hercule Poirot, is aboard a sleeper train where a fellow passenger is murdered.
-It’s a great story and I don’t want to spoil it if you haven’t read it, but the gist of it is that either the man was stabbed repeatedly by a fellow passenger, or some stranger snuck on board, killed him, and then jumped off the train (it had to stop midway due to a blizzard).
+It’s a great story but the gist of it is that either the man was stabbed repeatedly by a fellow passenger, or some stranger snuck on board, killed him, and then jumped off the train (it had to stop midway due to a blizzard).

 In a wonderfully clever Christie plot twist, neither of these solutions are correct.
 In truth, everyone traveling with Poirot killed the man.
 He had kidnapped and killed one of their children long ago.
 All of the passengers, having been part of the household of the poor child, had come together to extract their collective revenge—passing the knife from hand to hand.